143rd Field Artillery Regiment: History

 Service Battery, 1-143 FA (now F Co, 40th BSB) based in Walnut Creek, CA, traces its lineage to Battery A, First Battalion of California Heavy Artillery.
 Battery A mustered into federal service in San Francisco between 6 and 11 May 1898, along with the rest of the battalion.
 A and D Batteries of the battalion sailed to the Philippines, participating in the Spanish–American War and the Philippine–American War.
 Following service in those two conflicts, A Battery was mustered out of federal service in San Francisco on 21 September 1899.

 The regiment was originally organized as the 1st Battalion of California Field Artillery on 20 December 1912 from existing units in the California National Guard, with headquarters at Oakland.
 The 1st Battalion was called into service on 18 June 1916, at their home station, and mustered into federal service on 28 June 1916 at the Sacramento Fairgrounds as part of the 1st California Brigade [National Guard].
 The 1st Battalion of California Field Artillery, along with other units of the 1st California Brigade, served during the Mexican Border Campaign at Nogales and Yuma, Arizona.
 The unit was tasked with protecting the border and railroads as other units patrolled the vast border that separated the United States and Mexico.
+Film star Mary Pickford adopted the regiment in World War I, and the 143rd appears as extras in her 1918 war film, Johanna Enlists.

 The regiment's units earned the following Campaign Participation Credit: